Density Matrix Renormalization Group Study of a One Dimensional Diatomic Molecule beyond the Born-Oppenheimer Approximation: Abstract

 \section{Abstract}

 We study one dimensional models of diatomic molecules where both the electrons and nuclei are treated as quantum particles, going beyond the usual Born-Oppenheimer approximation.
 The continuous system is approximated by a grid which computationally resembles a ladder, with the electrons living on one leg and the nuclei on the other.
 To simulate DMRG efficiently with this system, a three-site algorithm has been implemented.
 We also use a compression method to treat the long-range interactions between charged particles.
-We find that 1D diatomic molecules with spin-1/2 nuclei in the spin triplet state will unbind when the mass of the nuclei reduces to only a few times larger than the electron mass, while the molecule with nuclei in the singlet state always binds.
+We find that 1D diatomic molecules with spin-1/2 nuclei in the spin-triplet state will unbind when the mass of the nuclei reduces to only a few times larger than the electron mass, while the molecule with nuclei in the singlet state always binds, given the two electrons in their singlet state in both cases.

 The Born-Oppenheimer (BO) approximation\cite{doi:10.1002/andp.19273892002} has been the starting point of solid state physics and quantum chemistry since it was first introduced in 1927.
 Treating the degrees of freedom of the nuclei adiabatically turns out to be a satisfactory approximation because the mass of the nucleus is more than $10^3$ times of the electron mass even for the lightest atom - hydrogen.